Roliyal/CROlordCloudNative/第2章 阿里云 kubernentes 应用部署/第1节 配置 Jenkins CICD 环境.md

       type: RuntimeDefault
     capabilities:
       drop: ["ALL"]
+  # We allow the init containers to have a separate resources declaration because
+  # the initContainer does not take as much resources.
   resources: {}

+# Extra init containers to e.g. download required artifacts
 extraInitContainers: {}

+## Array of extra containers to run alongside the sonarqube container
+##
+## Example:
+## - name: myapp-container
+##   image: busybox
+##   command: ['sh', '-c', 'echo Hello && sleep 3600']
+##
 extraContainers: []

+## Provide a secret containing one or more certificate files in the keys that will be added to cacerts
+## The cacerts file will be set via SONARQUBE_WEB_JVM_OPTS and SONAR_CE_JAVAOPTS
+##
 caCerts:
   enabled: false
   image: adoptopenjdk/openjdk11:alpine
   secret: your-secret

 initSysctl:
   enabled: true
   vmMaxMapCount: 524288
   fsFileMax: 131072
   nofile: 131072
   nproc: 8192
+  # image: busybox:1.36
   securityContext:
+    # Compatible with podSecurity standard privileged
     privileged: true
+    # if run without root permissions, error "sysctl: permission denied on key xxx, ignoring"
     runAsUser: 0
+  # resources: {}

+# This should not be required anymore, used to chown/chmod folder created by faulty CSI driver that are not applying properly POSIX fsgroup.
 initFs:
   enabled: true
+  # Image: busybox:1.36
+  # Compatible with podSecurity standard baseline.
   securityContext:
     privileged: false
     runAsNonRoot: false